tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin_instantly.md

 ---
 Unfortunately, it can be somewhat difficult to buy bitcoin instantly.
 Bitcoin payments are irreversible, while most forms of payment used today are reversible.
 This means that in order to buy bitcoin instantly, you have to use other irreversible forms of payment like cash.

 Fortunately, some companies have figured out ways to hedge their risk.
-Today, it’s also possible to buy bitcoin instantly with a credit card or debit card.
+Today, it’s even possible to [buy bitcoin](https://en.bitcoin.it/wiki/Buying_Bitcoins_%28the_newbie_version%29) instantly with a credit card or debit card.

 ## Peer-to-peer Trade